 - Blue Ox Sandwich Factory – as the name suggests, specializes in sandwiches

-Thanks to its prime location, Burnsville is a short drive to many well-known attractions such as Valleyfair Amusement Park, the Mall of America and Buck Hill Ski Area.
+Thanks to its prime location, Burnsville is a short drive to many well-known attractions such as Valleyfair Amusement Park, the Mall of America, and Buck Hill Ski Area.
 This is in addition to being minutes from Minneapolis and St Paul.

-Fairview Ridges is a full service hospital offering emergency services, orthopedic care, surgery, and childcare.
+Fairview Ridges is a full-service hospital offering emergency services, orthopedic care, surgery, and childcare.

-Over 1,800 acres is spread out among 79 individual parks in Burnsville.
+Over 1,800 acres are spread out among 79 individual parks in Burnsville.
 Only about 600 acres have been developed for use such as walking trails, playground equipment, etc. The remainder of the land has been preserved for the wildlife to flourish without danger.

 Burnsville Athletic Club is the major sports league.
 This is where young people can sign up for various sports such as